USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 <modeldomain value="NATIONAL"/>
 ```

-The **modeldomain** element is a required element for a MOVES runspec.
+The **modeldomain** element is a required element for a MOVES RunSpec.
 It has only one attribute: *value*.

 Valid entries for *value* are:

-* NATIONAL - used to select a default scale (also known as national scale) run.
+* NATIONAL - used to select a Default Scale (also known as national scale) run.
 This is the only option for a Nonroad run.
-* SINGLE - used to select a county scale run
+* SINGLE - used to select a County Scale run
-* PROJECT - used to select a project scale run
+* PROJECT - used to select a Project Scale run

 ## Geographic selections